Air consists of nitrogen. Revolutionary change in air composition

 • filling incandescent lamps.

-The effect on the human body has been studied little.
-Applications for deep-sea diving are being studied.
+The effect on the human body has been little studied.
+Application in deep sea diving is being studied.

 Hydrogen